JoelLefkowitz/paths/README.md

 //   os.path.normpath(os.path.join(*paths)).split(os.sep)
 ```

 In this library the implementation of `normpath` instead calls `normalise` to do most of the heavy lifting.
-This design allows other functions that act on path chunks such as `resolve` and `segments` to use `normalise` where calling `normpath` would require joining the chunks beforehand and then spliting the normalised result.
+This design allows other functions that act on path chunks such as `resolve` and `segments` to use `normalise` where calling `normpath` would require joining the chunks beforehand and then splitting the normalised result.

 The docstring for `tail` says: